 ADVERBS RAP/SONG

 Scan the QR code and watch the video from minute 0:20-1:00.
-Get together in groups of three and choose a number of irregular verbs from the list below.
+Get together in groups of three and choose a number of adverbs from the list below.
 Now produce your own rap or song.

 Have fun!